ampl/mp/README.rst

 MP Library is a set of tools recommended to create new AMPL solver interfaces.
 See `documentation <https://amplmp.readthedocs.io/en/latest/>`_.

-If the above link is not accessible, see documentation sources in folder :file:`doc`.
+If the above link is not accessible, see documentation sources in folder ``doc``.

 Links